rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 2 more

 ### tags
-- Used by modules: masters_common, db_utils, purchase
+- Used by modules: db_utils, purchase, masters_common
 - Files: 3
 - Functions using this table:
+  - standardize_select_value in puvi-backend/puvi-backend-main/modules/masters_common.py
   - get_materials in puvi-backend/puvi-backend-main/modules/purchase.py
   - create_material in puvi-backend/puvi-backend-main/modules/purchase.py
   - get_tags in puvi-backend/puvi-backend-main/modules/purchase.py
-  - standardize_select_value in puvi-backend/puvi-backend-main/modules/masters_common.py

 ### the
-- Used by modules: masters_crud, traceability, db_utils, cost_management
+- Used by modules: db_utils, traceability, cost_management, masters_crud
 - Files: 4
 - Functions using this table:
   - synchronize_all_sequences in puvi-backend/puvi-backend-main/db_utils.py
+  - get_next_batch_serial in puvi-backend/puvi-backend-main/utils/traceability.py
+  - extract_oil_type_from_code in puvi-backend/puvi-backend-main/utils/traceability.py
   - get_usage_stats in puvi-backend/puvi-backend-main/modules/cost_management.py
   - bulk_update_cost_elements in puvi-backend/puvi-backend-main/modules/cost_management.py
-  - list_master_records in puvi-backend/puvi-backend-main/modules/masters_crud.py
-  - get_next_batch_serial in puvi-backend/puvi-backend-main/utils/traceability.py
   - ... and 1 more

 ### this
-- Used by modules: traceability, expiry_utils
+- Used by modules: expiry_utils, traceability
 - Files: 2
 - Functions using this table:
   - get_next_batch_serial in puvi-backend/puvi-backend-main/utils/traceability.py